 Emily is a PhD candidate in English at the University of Manitoba.
 She completed her Master of Arts English Literature degree at Queen’s University and her Bachelor of Arts English Specialist degree at the University of Toronto.
 Her research area is primarily disability studies, especially mental illness narratives, and its intersection with speculative fiction and postmodern American literature.

 Heidi is a Phd student at the Department of English, Theatre, Film & Media Studies.
-She holds an MFA in directing and was a awarded the Joseph-Armand Bombardier Canada Graduate Scholarship (SSHRC) for her studies at the University of Calgary.
+She has an MFA in directing and was a awarded the Joseph-Armand Bombardier Canada Graduate Scholarship (SSHRC) for her studies at the University of Calgary.
 Heidi has worked professionally as a director, dramaturg, actor, and administrator.
 Selected directing credits include: The Curious Incident of the Dog in The Night-Time (Canadian Premiere, Royal Manitoba Theatre Centre / Citadel Theatre), He’d Be Your Mother’s Father’s Cousin, Shoplifters, Ladies Foursome (Theatre Baddeck), Di and Viv and Rose (Royal Manitoba Theatre Centre), Romeo and Juliet (Shakespeare in the Ruins), Myth of the Ostrich (Royal Manitoba Theatre Centre), The New Canadian Kid (Manitoba Theatre for Young People), and The Secret Annex (Royal Manitoba Theatre Centre).
 She was the Assistant Artistic Director of the Winnipeg International Storytelling Festival at the Arthur V. Mauro Centre for Peace and Justice, St. Paul’s College, University of Manitoba.
 Heidi’s research will be focused on Contemporary Canadian theatre for social change and human rights related theatrical practices and literature.
 She currently teaches Theatre at the University of Winnipeg in the Department of Theatre and Film.

 Sabrina is a PhD candidate in the Department of English, Theatre, Film & Media.
 She obtained undergraduate degrees in both Commerce and the Arts, with a major in English and a minor in Classics.
 She received her MA from the University of Manitoba and her SSHRC-funded thesis, entitled "Changing Clothes: Female Dress and the Widening Sphere in the Fiction of L.M.
 Montgomery," allowed her to link two of her great loves: historical clothing and L.M.
 Montgomery.
 Sabrina's other research interests include women's writing of the nineteenth century, girls' literature of the early twentieth century, historical dress, and gender.
 Her dissertation will explore the female role in nation-building as it is connected to mobility in such popular novels as Pollyanna, Anne of Green Gables, and A Little Princess.
 Sabrina is an active member of pAGES and is currently co-president.
 She is also a graduate representative of the Victorian Studies Association of Western Canada.